-The Associate in Arts, Fine Arts - Art (AAFA-Art) degree is designed for students planning to transfer to four-year colleges and universities.
+The Associate in Arts, Fine Arts (AAFA) degree is designed for students planning to transfer to four-year colleges and universities.
 In general, the components of the degree meet requirements for majors in the Fine Arts.
 The degree is designed to prepare students to meet selective admission criteria for programs such as the Bachelor of Fine Arts, which may require a portfolio or performance requirement.

-In most cases, courses used to satisfy the MCCCD Associate in Arts, Fine Arts - Art will apply to general university graduation requirements of the majors that align with AAFA-Art degree; however, students need to be aware of any specific requirements of their intended focus at the university to be sure they select courses that will meet them.
-Information regarding the articulation of the AAFA-Art degree with majors at the Arizona public universities can be accessed via the following website: aztransfer.com
+In most cases, courses used to satisfy the MCCCD Associate in Arts, Fine Arts (AAFA) will apply to general university graduation requirements of the majors that align with AAFA degree; however, students need to pay attention to any specific requirements of their intended focus at the university to be sure they select courses that will meet them.
+Information regarding the articulation of the AAFA degree with majors at the Arizona public universities can be accessed via the following website: https://aztransfer.com.